 Currently, there is no legally defined standard for what makes a food a "raw" product and brands often advertised as "raw acai" have been heat treated well above 115–118° F (45-48°C).

-Unfortunately, because of marketing scams the price of acai berry powder and frozen fruit pulp have skyrocketed with the freeze-dried powders coming in at close to 80-100 dollars a pound.
+Unfortunately, because of marketing scams the price of acai berry powder and frozen fruit pulp have skyrocketed with the freeze-dried powders coming in at close to 80-100 dollars a pound, as of 2013.

 Luckily, an adequate dose serving size is usually about 1-1 ½ teaspoons, or roughly 75 servings for an 8oz bag that costs $40.

-Acai powders or pulp concentrates have a very mild slightly tart flavor and can be incorporated into many different kinds of smoothies, pies, cookies, fruit pops, fruit leather, sorbets, ice creams, energy bars as well as assorted high raw dessert recipes.
+Acai powders or pulp concentrates have a very mild slightly tart flavor and can be incorporated into many different kinds of smoothies, pies, cookies, fruit pops, fruit leather, sorbet, ice cream, energy bars as well as assorted high raw dessert recipes.
 We use the freeze-dried powder, along with wild blackberries, in our raw cheesecake recipe.

 Homemade juice can be made, of course, by juicing the fresh berries (if